open/close all folders

 - The Chessmaster

-- Cluster F-Bomb: His first specialty.
+- Cluster F-Bomb: His first speciality.

-- Country Matters: Another of his specialties.
+- Country Matters: Another of his specialities.

 - Deadpan Snarker: Big time, especially when he's not actually resorting to outright abuse.